William Henry Dorsey

-William Henry Dorsey (1837-1923) was a bibliophile, artist, scrapbooker, numismatist, social historian, and collector of Black history and art.
+William Henry Dorsey (October 23, 1837 – January 9, 1923) was an American bibliophile, artist, scrapbooker, numismatist, social historian and collector of Black history and art.
 He was most noted for the 388 scrapbooks he compiled of newspaper and magazine clippings chronicling Black life in his hometown of Philadelphia and across the country during the 19th century.

 Early life and family history

-Dorsey was born in Philadelphia on Oct.
-23, 1837, into a prosperous family headed by his father Thomas J. Dorsey, a noted caterer and part of the Black elite.
+Dorsey was born in Philadelphia on October 23, 1837, into a prosperous family headed by his father Thomas J. Dorsey, a noted caterer and part of the Black elite.
 Thomas escaped slavery from a plantation in Maryland in the 1830s and made his way to Philadelphia with his brothers, including Basil Dorsey.
 They ended up on the farm of Black abolitionist Robert Purvis.
 Thomas was captured and returned, but the friends he made in Philadelphia raised money to buy his freedom in 1836.

-He was among a “triumvirate of colored caterers ‘who some years ago might have been said to rule the social world of Philadelphia through its stomach,” one newspaper reported in 1896.
+He was among a "triumvirate of colored caterers ‘who some years ago might have been said to rule the social world of Philadelphia through its stomach", one newspaper reported in 1896.
 The others were Henry Jones and Henry Minton.
 Thomas' catering business was so successful that he and his family lived a privileged lifestyle, owning a home on Locust Street, one of the premier addresses in the city, and other properties.

 Some of the major figures of the day ate at his table: abolitionists Frederick Douglass and Pennsylvania Congressman William D. Kelley; Massachusetts Sen. Charles Sumner, an anti-slavery activist, and William Lloyd Garrison, publisher of the abolitionist newspaper the Liberator.
-Dorsey’s wife accompanied Douglass to President Lincoln’s second inauguration dinner.
+Dorsey's wife accompanied Douglass to President Lincoln's second inauguration dinner.
 Son William was bequeathed a letter that Sumner wrote to Thomas.
 It was among his prized possessions.